Webinar

 Why Is There A Need To Create an Access Management Policy?

-Identity and access management policy benefits both users and IT admins.
+Identity and access management policies benefit both users and IT teams.
 For users, these policies offer clear guidelines on securely accessing organizations' apps, data, and networks.
-On the other hand, IT admins receive a well-defined set of rules for effective access management.
+On the other hand, IT or security teams receive a well-defined set of rules that they can follow to manage users' access effectively.

 Moreover, these policies help your IT team address numerous access management challenges, including security concerns such as